Cancer of Unknown Primary

 Managing symptoms and side effects

-Symptoms and side effects vary from person to person – you may have none or only a few.
-Below are the most common symptoms and side effects experienced during treatment for CUP.
-You may experience others not mentioned here.
-Most symptoms and side effects can be relieved and some can even be prevented.
+Symptoms and side effects vary from person to person – you may have none, a few or many.
+This section describes the most common symptoms and side effects experienced during treatment for CUP.
+You may have others not mentioned here.
+Talk to your treatment team about ways to manage any symptoms and side effects you have.

-Many people with CUP worry that they will be in pain.
-Not everyone will experience pain, and those who do may find it comes and goes.
-Pain depends on the location of the cancer and its size.
+Many people with cancer worry that they will be in pain.
+Not everyone will have pain, and those who do may find the pain comes and goes.
+Pain is affected by the location of the cancer and its size.
+Ways to relieve pain include:

-- pain medicines, such as paracetamol; ibuprofen and other non-steroidal anti-inflammatory drugs; and opioids
+- pain medicines, such as paracetamol, ibuprofen and other non-steroidal anti-inflammatory drugs, and opioids (e.g. oxycodone, morphine)

-- relaxation therapies, such as massage, meditation, mindfulness meditation or hypnotherapy
+- therapies, such as massage, meditation, relaxation, hypnotherapy, exercise and physical therapy

-You may need to use more than one method to relieve pain.
-It may take time to find the right pain-control measure for you.
+Often a combination of methods is needed and it may take time to find the right pain relief for you.
 If one method doesn’t work, you can try something else.

 Chemotherapy, radiation therapy and surgery are common cancer treatments.
-They may also be used as palliative treatment for pain.
+They can sometimes be used palliatively to reduce pain by helping to remove its cause.

-Radiation therapy – This treatment can be used to relieve most types of pain.
+Radiation therapy – This treatment can be used to relieve many types of pain.
 The most common form of radiation therapy for pain is external beam radiation therapy.
-If cancer has spread to many places in the bone and is causing pain, another form of radiation therapy may be used.
-In this case, the doctor gives you an injection of a radioactive form of the metal strontium, which then settles in the bones near the cancer.
+If cancer has spread to many places in the bone and is causing pain, you may have another form of radiation therapy.

-Surgery – Surgery can sometimes remove an isolated tumour.
-It can also be used to treat a serious condition such as a bowel blockage (obstruction) that is causing pain, or to reduce the size of the cancer and improve the effectiveness of chemotherapy and radiation therapy.
+Surgery – Some people have an operation to remove part or all of a tumour.
+Surgery can also be used to treat a serious condition such as a bowel blockage (obstruction) that is causing pain, or to reduce the size of a cancer and improve how well chemotherapy and radiation therapy work.

-For many people, extreme and constant tiredness (fatigue) can be the most difficult symptom to manage.
-It can be very distressing both for the person experiencing it and for those around them.
+For many people, feeling tired and lacking energy (fatigue) can be the most difficult symptom to manage.
+It can be very frustrating if other people don’t understand how you’re feeling.

 - the cancer itself or cancer treatments